abdulsamad/exchange-rates_app/README.md

 ## Exchange Rates App

-This is an app for converting currencies, Converting huge amount in USD (Thousands, Millions, Billions, Trillions) to INR in understandable format (Lakhs, Crores) and visually view historcal data of currencies in chart.
+This is an app for converting currencies, converting huge amount in USD (Thousands, Millions, Billions, Trillions) to INR in understandable Indian format (Lakhs, Crores) and visually view historcal data of currencies in chart.

 ### :sparkles: Features